cmkobel/tabseq/README.md

 # Installation of cli-tools (lunix)

-Clone this repo, and expand your path to the `conversion/` directory.
+Clone this repo, and expand your path to the `python/` directory.
+Dependencies: python3

 ```{sh}
 cd ~